nkzk/workshop/README.md

     - Change `.spec.template.metadata.name`

-### 3.5 - Push the changes to your git repository
+### 3.5 - Push the changes to your git repository :rocket:

 Push the changes in step 2 and 3 to your forked git repository.

-## 4 - Create a new Argo Application:
+## 4 - Create a new Argo Application :construction:

 Argo -> New app ->